Azure/azure-rest-api-specs/specification/kubernetesconfiguration/resource-manager/readme.md

 ### Tag: package-preview-2022-01-15

-These settings apply only when `--tag=package-preview-2022-01-15` is specified on the command line.
+These settings apply only when `--tag=package-preview-2022-01-15` is specified on the command line..

 ```yaml $(tag) == 'package-preview-2022-01-15'
 input-file: